GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 IdP's accounts list endpoint and displays available accounts to the user in the FedCM dialog.

-To signal that the user is signed out from all their accounts, send `IdP-SignIn-Status: action=signout-all` HTTP header in a top-level navigation or a same-origin subresource request:
+To signal that the user is signed out from all their accounts, send the `IdP-SignIn-Status: action=signout-all` HTTP header in a top-level navigation or a same-origin subresource request: